zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

 * Your local time might be incorrect.
 An accurate clock is required to participate in the Expanse network.
 Check your OS for how to resync your clock (example ``sudo ntpdate -s time.nist.gov``) because even 12 seconds too fast can lead to 0 peers.
 * Some firewall configurations can prevent UDP traffic from flowing.
 You can use the static nodes feature or ``admin.addPeer()`` on the console to configure connections by hand.

-To start geth without the discovery protocol, you can use the ``--nodiscover`` parameter.
+To start gexp without the discovery protocol, you can use the ``--nodiscover`` parameter.
 You only want this if you are running a test node or an experimental test network with fixed nodes.